ScarletsFiction/ScarletsFrame/README.md

 myArray.assign(withArray); // Change all array data, reuse all element, and remove unused element
 ```

-Open the model scope for the selected controller for modification.
 ```js
 sf.model.for('music.feedback', function(self, root){
     self.reviews = [{